 One room for APA Conference Registration Assistant/Sponsor Concierge

+Chapter Voting Board Members attending the annual conference shall be responsible for paying for their own hotel rooms for conference nights.
+An exception is for those Committee members who arrive at the conference site the night prior to the Board meeting in order to be able to attend the Board meeting; they shall receive one complimentary hotel room night.
+This night shall be paid for by the Chapter, not from the conference budget.

 Registration Fees

 In addition to speaker registration discussed above, the following fees for the following registration categories must be set for each conference: